openkfw/Oscar/functions/library/incidenceRateCalculation/README.md

 # 7 days incidence rata calculation function

-Function that calculates 7 days incidence rate
+Function that calculates 7 days incidence rate using following formula: (positiveNumber * 100000) / population

 ## How to use